 The bottom line

-The new Betterment Checking and Everyday Savings may have a pretty universal appeal, with no fees and high savings yields, as long as you’re fine with online banking and no branches.
+The new Betterment Checking and Cash Reserve accounts may have a pretty universal appeal, with no fees, as long as you’re fine with online banking and no branches.
 As for investing, Betterment is great for beginners, with low fees and some great tools.
 If you’re just starting out, or more of a hands-off type investor, there are some great portfolio options for you.If you’re more of a hands-on investor or are looking for mutual funds, CDs, and other more diversified investments that are not ETFs, you’ll want to look elsewhere.
 Unless you have a lot to invest, if you want human interaction and an active advisor, Betterment is not the right place for you.